Grew-match: Online Graph Matching

 Clustering the occurrences

-When a clustering key is used, the set of occurrences (or the first 1000 occurrences if Search
+When a clustering key is used, the set of occurrences (or the first 1,000 occurrences if Search is selected) is divided into subsets according of the key value.

-Each possible value is presented as a button with the size of the associated subset; the button gives access to the corresponding occurrences (in Search
+Each possible value is presented as a button showing the size of the associated subset.

 Display options